Skip to main content

 • Sexual dysfunction

-Cauda equina syndrome can be difficult to diagnose because not all of the above symptoms will be experienced.
-The symptoms can be of varying degrees and over different timescales.
+Cauda equina syndrome can be difficult to diagnose because in the early stages it is unlikely all of the above symptoms will be experienced at any one time.
+The symptoms can be of varying degrees and often occur on a background of significant back pain.

 Cauda equina treatment and recovery